jfcostello/AnyBlock-To-Markdown/readme.md

 log_file: anytype_conversion.log

 Sets the log level and name of the file the logs are dumped in, mainly used for troubleshooting.
 If nothing is going wrong, no need to worry

+The exporter supports the following standard Python logging levels, from least to most severe:

+- **DEBUG**: Detailed information, typically useful for diagnosing problems.
+Shows all conversion steps and detailed processing information.
+- **INFO** (Default): Confirmation that things are working as expected.
+Shows general progress and successful operations.
+- **WARNING**: Indicates something unexpected happened or may happen in the near future (e.g., 'disk space low').
+The program is still working as expected.
+- **ERROR**: Due to a more serious problem, the software has not been able to perform some function.
+Shows failed operations that need attention.
+- **CRITICAL**: A serious error indicating the program itself may be unable to continue running.

 turn_relations_into_obsidian_links: